Active Learning of Deep Neural Networks via Gradient-Free Cutting Planes: Preliminaries

 \section{Preliminaries}

 Classic cutting-plane method’s usage in different optimization problems has been heavily studied.
-To better demonstrate the problem and offer a more self-contained background, we start with describing basic cutting-plane method's workflow below. \paragraph{Cutting-Plane Method.} Consider any minimization problem with an objective function \( f(\theta) \), where the solution set, denoted as \( \Theta \), is a convex set.
-Cutting-plane method typically assumes the existence of an oracle that, given any input \( \theta_0 \), either confirms that \( \theta_0 \in \Theta \), thereby terminating with \( \theta_0 \) as a satisfactory solution, or returns a pair \( (x, y) \) such that \( x^T \theta_0 \leq y \) while \( x^T \theta > y \) for all \( \theta \in \Theta \).
+To better demonstrate the problem and offer a more self-contained background, we start with describing basic cutting-plane method's workflow.

+\paragraph{Cutting-Plane Method.} Consider any minimization problem with an objective function \( f(\theta) \), where the solution set, denoted as \( \Theta \), is a convex set.
+Cutting-plane method typically assumes the existence of an oracle that, given any input \( \theta_0 \), either confirms that \( \theta_0 \in \Theta \), thereby terminating with \( \theta_0 \) as a satisfactory solution, or returns a pair (or so-called ``cut") \( (x, y) \) such that \( x^T \theta_0 \leq y \) while \( x^T \theta > y \) for all \( \theta \in \Theta \).
 If the cut is ``good enough," it allows for the elimination of a large portion of the search space, enabling rapid progress toward the true solution set \( \Theta \).

 The classic convergence results of the cutting-plane method are highly dependent on the quality of the cut in each iteration.
 For instance, if the center of gravity of the current volume is removed, it guarantees a volume reduction of approximately 63\%.
 Similar results hold for the analytic center and the center of the maximum volume ellipsoid.
-Figure \ref{cut_plot} illustrates a single step of the cutting-plane method, showing how a ``good" cut near the center of the current volume induces a much larger volume reduction compared to a ``bad" cut near the edge. \paragraph{Cutting-Plane-Based Active Learning (AL) with Linear Models \citep{louche2015cutting}.}
+Figure \ref{cut_plot} illustrates a single step of the cutting-plane method, showing how a ``good" cut near the center of the current volume induces a much larger volume reduction compared to a ``bad" cut near the edge.